nhcarrigan/becca-docs/docs/privacy-policy.md

 **Optout**: You can opt out of this data collection by using the `/optout` command, or by request in our [support server](https://chat.nhcarrigan.com).
 Your level data for a server is automatically deleted if you leave that server.

+### Message Counts

+Becca keeps a count of the number of messages you have sent in a particular server.
+This data is used to display activity when a member leaves the server.

+- `Server ID`: Becca uses the server ID to associate a record with a server.
+- `User ID`: Becca uses your Discord user ID to identify you and associate the database record with your account.
+- `Message Count`: Becca tracks the number of messages you have sent in a server.

+**Visibility**: This data is visible upon leaving a server.
+Keep in mind that message counts are also visible through Discord's native search feature.

+**Optout**: As this data is not personally identifiable, it cannot be opted out of or deleted.
+This data is automatically deleted when you leave a server.
+This data is also visible through Discord's native search feature.

 ### Moderation History

 Becca keeps a track of moderation actions taken against a user in a server.
 This data is used to facilitate future moderation decisions.